vega/altair/doc/user_guide/troubleshooting.rst

    installation instructions at :ref:`installation-jupyterlab`.

 2. You have enabled the wrong renderer.
-JupyterLab works with the default renderer, but if you have used ``alt.renderers.enable(xxx)`` to enable another renderer, JupyterLab will no longer work.
+JupyterLab works with the default renderer, but if you have used ``alt.renderers.enable()`` to enable another renderer, charts will no longer render correctly in JupyterLab.
    You can check which renderer is active by running::

        import altair as alt